cdhunt/PowerVault/README.md

 The HTTP API is not stable, so this module is not stable.

-The module only contains basic Create, Read and Update functionality.
+The module only contains basic CRUD functionality.

 ## Examples